 - Mini Plastic Pots: These are about the size of a single eyeshadow container and take the issue out of sharing one bigger jar.
 One batch will fill 2-3 pots, depending on how well you pack it in.

-- Reusable Plastic Tubes: These allow you to squeeze the toothpaste out, instead of dipping into a jar.
+- Reusable Plastic Tubes: These allow you to squeeze the toothpaste out, instead of dipping it into a jar.
 Each holds 3 oz, so roughly one batch of toothpaste per tube.

 - Small Glass Jars: Each jar is 4 oz, so one batch of toothpaste fills each about halfway.
-This is what I use personally, since each jar can serve many functions beyond the bathroom.
+This is what I use personally since each jar can serve many functions beyond the bathroom.

 - Mini Glass Jars: Similar to what we use, except that each jar is only 2 oz and comes with a plastic lid.
 Perfect for those concerned about the clay touching metal, and traveling!